Legend of RPS Price Tops $0.14 on Exchanges (LRPS)

 About Legend of RPS

-Legend of RPS launched on August 4th, 2022.
+Legend of RPS was first traded on August 4th, 2022.
 Legend of RPS’s total supply is 1,000,000,000 tokens.
+The official message board for Legend of RPS is medium.com/@rpsgame.world.
+The official website for Legend of RPS is rpsgame.world.
 Legend of RPS’s official Twitter account is @legend_rps.
-The official website for Legend of RPS is rpsgame.world.
-The official message board for Legend of RPS is medium.com/@rpsgame.world.

 Buying and Selling Legend of RPS